lifeike/aws_cdk_best_practice_questions/README.md

 ### 1.how to sperate the pipelines

-as you can see, in my [pipeline-cdk](./lib/pipeline-cdk.ts), I have defined
+as you can see, in my [pipeline-cdk](./lib/pipeline-cdk.ts), I have defined 2 repos, one `cdk repo for infrastructure`, and one repo for application code which is a `fullstack web app`.
+And this is a very bad approach, because this pipeline use cdk repo as input source, so only cdk repo code updates could trigger the pipeline. however, in the real-world project, cdk repo rarely change, and application code changed often, we usually replace old ecr image with new image and deploy fullstack web app on ecs.

+### 2.how to pass the run-time generated resource to other stacks

+suppose, we have already separate the pipelines.